Park Güell in Barcelona, Spain

 Hall of One Hundred Columns… but there are 86?

-There is no doubt that the Hypostyle Hall is one of the most emblematic points of the visit.
-This corner of the park is also known as the” Hall of the Hundred Columns”.
-However, this name is not entirely accurate as there are actually 86 columns.
+The Hypostyle Hall is unquestionably one of the most emblematic places in Park Güell.
+This corner of the park also goes by the name “Hall of One Hundred Columns,” although it’s not entirely accurate since there are only 86 columns.